Skip to main content

 Before starting:

-• Temporal must be configured with PROMETHEUS_ENDPOINT to expose metrics (not enabled by default)
+• Temporal must be started with PROMETHEUS_ENDPOINT=0.0.0.0:8000 to expose metrics; the endpoint is not enabled by default.

-• The metrics port (commonly 8000) must be accessible from the host running the Collector
+• The metrics port (8000) must be reachable from the host running the Collector.

 What You'll Monitor